-Two-thirds of British Columbia's tourism-related businesses are in the accommodation and food and beverage sectors, while transportation is the next largest sector (Figure 15).
-Within the accommodation and food services sector, 55.8% were food and beverage businesses, while 10.0% were accommodations.
+Two-thirds of British Columbia's tourism-related businesses are in the accommodation and food & beverage sectors, while transportation is the next largest sector (Figure 15).25

-The performing arts and sports and the food and beverage sectors experienced overall growth since 2002 net decrease in the number of tourism establishments, but the decline was less pronounced in the food and beverage sector, amusement, gambling and recreation sector, and heritage institutions (Figure 16).
+The performing arts & sports and food & beverage sectors experienced overall growth since 2003 (by 11.5% and 13.6%, respectively).
+In 2007, all tourism sectors experienced a net decrease in the number of tourism establishments, but the decline was less pronounced in the food & beverage sector, amusement, gambling & recreation sector, and heritage institutions (Figure 16).
 See also Table 8, page 38.
-While the performing arts and sports sector experienced the largest decline in 2007, growth in nearly all other years has kept this sector in expansion.
-The number of heritage institutions spiked by 27.9% in 2004 (due to the provincial government devolving the management of 28 heritage properties), and also grew in 2009 (by 5.5%), but has been flat since then.
-Overall, the number of heritage institutions has grown by 4.0% since 2002.
+While the performing arts & sports sector experienced the largest decline in 2007, growth in nearly all other years has kept this sector in expansion.
+The number of heritage institutions spiked by 27.9% in 2004 (due to the provincial government devolving the management of 28 heritage properties), and also grew in 2009 (by 5.5%) and 3.9% in 2013.
+Overall, the number of heritage institutions has grown by 12.6% since 2003.